atomjump/shortmail/README.md

 Configure your popup settings with your email address.

 After editing the config file, you can go into the AtomJump popup.
+To read the full expanded email, you must be an owner of the forum: Click settings->Advanced->This forum's private owners, and copy and paste your myMachineUser value e.g. "192.100.101.53:420".

 Click on a user's name, write a message and click 'Send to [their name]'  to email them.
 You will also be BCC'ed into any outgoing emails, so that you have a record of this outgoing message in your ordinary inbox.

 To email a new user: include an email address in the body of your message.